Skip to main content

 4. Foundation

-Foundation is a full service content marketing agency, but they’ve really made a name for themselves when it comes to content distribution and promotion.
+Foundation is a full-service content marketing agency, but they’ve really made a name for themselves when it comes to content distribution and promotion.

-Led by Ross Simmonds, a huge figure and influencer in the content marketing space, they have a great reputation for high integrity and high quality content production and promotion.
+Led by Ross Simmonds, a huge figure and influencer in the content marketing space, they have a great reputation for high integrity and high-quality content production and promotion.

 I’ve learned a ton from Ross – seeing him speak at conferences and following him on Twitter – about leveraging niche communities, maximizing social media listening and engagement, identifying and working with influencer marketing, and building distribution into your content plan before you even create it.

-I don’t believe they specialize in B2B, but they work with a ton of B2B companies.
+I don’t believe they specialize in B2B, but they work with a ton of B2B businesses.
 If you’re looking for networks and leverage to build greater distribution into your content engine, this is the firm to look into.

 5. Siege Media